Sunday 1 January 2023

 This is so simple, says Heidegger, that it is extremely difficult to explain philosophically.

 Heidegger is here explaining, in response to a question from Beaufret, how his own thinking differs from Edmund Husserls.
-He points out that both started from the philosopher Franz Brentano, but from different books of his: Husserl from Psychology from the Empirical Standpoint and Heidegger from On the Manifold Meaning of Being in AristotleHeidegger’s single-minded quest, since being lent this book by a teacher when he was 18, had been to answer the question: What is the fundamental meaning of Being?
+He points out that both started from the philosopher Franz Brentano, but from different books of his: Husserl from Psychology from the Empirical Standpoint and Heidegger from On the Manifold Meaning of Being in AristotleHeidegger’s single-minded quest, since a teacher lent him this book when he was 18, had been to answer the question: What is the fundamental meaning of Being?

-He does not discuss this question in the light of Ludwig Wittgensteins question at the start of Philosophical Investigationsis there, necessarily or contingently, a single essential meaning of, rather than family resemblances’ between, the manifold instances of, for example, the word game’?
+He does not discuss this question in the light of Ludwig Wittgensteins question at the start of Philosophical Investigations (1953): is there, necessarily or contingently, a single essential meaning of, rather than family resemblances’ between, the manifold instances of, for example, the word game’?

 ‘For the Greeks, things appear.